wobcom/vicky/README.md

 Usage: vickyctl <COMMAND>

 Commands:
-  task   Manage tasks on the vicky delegation server tasks  Show all tasks vicky is managing locks  Show all poisoned locks vicky is managing help   Print this message or the help of the given subcommand(s)
+  task     Manage tasks on the vicky delegation server tasks    Show all tasks vicky is managing locks    Show all poisoned locks vicky is managing resolve  Show all poisoned locks vicky is managing help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help